Chapter 1: Thinking out of the Box

 3 The third team decided that they were not all going to play the game.
 Only their best three members were going to play while the others cheered.
 We call this team "Top Guns"

 4 The fourth team could not agree on a plan; they were too busy figuring out what to do and some of the characters were clashing.
-Finally, one of them suggested they steps up to the game they chose to play and toss a coin between players, if necessary.
+Finally, one of them suggested they step up to the game they chose to play and toss a coin between players, if necessary.
 We call this team "Leaderless"

 5 The fifth team did not really have much to say.
 One of the members took over the group fairly quickly and was making all the decisions for the other team members.
 The members did not mind because he was asking questions, inviting them to represent the team.
 We call this team "Management"

-6 The trainers were fascinated on how this event was turning out.
+6 The trainers were fascinated by how this event was turning out.
 Each team was diverse with members from all around the world and displaying their own dynamics.
 Yet all the teams did the same thing.
 They all went right into creating a set of rules for themselves.
 Being instructors and knowing that the only rule of this team competition was that there were no rules, they decided to have fun instead of constructing an action plan.
-One instructor's famous words were "I don't care what the other teams are doing as long as we win" with another responding, “we probably will since we are going to do whatever we want to do”.
+One instructor's famous word were "I don't care what the other teams are doing as long as we win" with another responding, “we probably will since we are going to do whatever we want to do”.
 We decided to call ourselves the "Chaos" team.

 At the first game, the goal was to use a rifle and shoot a moving target.
 There were 7 rifles set up.
 The Strategists, Stress-Free, Management, and Top Guns were the first to mobilize getting their player set up.
 The Leaderless team had two of its members fighting for one rifle and the other members trying to defuse the situation.
 Of course, at the end, it was Amy who gave them the ultimatum to get with the program.
 The Chaos team waited for the facilitator to get the Leaderless team sorted out.